Faezehabibi/SINDy/museum/sindy.md

-They impose parsimony constraints over symbolic regression (i.e., genetic programming) to describe a dynamical system's behavior by as few terms as possible.
+SINDy imposes parsimony constraints over symbolic regression (i.e., genetic programming) to describe a dynamical system's behavior by as few terms as possible.
+In order to select a sparse set of the given features, it adds the LASSO regularizarion (i.e., L1 norm) to the regression problem and solves the sparse regression

+The solve linear regression by lasso that is the L1-norm regularized least squares to penalize L1-norm of weights (coefficients)

 <p align="center">
   <img src="../images/museum/sindy/dx.png" width="300">